newtem/NetDust/README.md

  + std/: The official standard library.
 It is stable with no major or breaking changes.
  + ntd/: The official extension library.
 It is unstable and undergoes frequent updates.

+## Community Libraries
++ lib/: An assortment of third party libraries developed and distributed directly by users.

 ## Official Net Dust Engines
 | Engine | Platform | Based |
 | :--- | :---: | :--- |